Sap4Sec/debugtuner/README.md

 This repository contains the source code of DebugTuner, a framework for tuning compilers towards the generation of more debuggable programs with low performance overhead.
 The methodology behind the framework is described in the paper ``Towards Threading the Needle of Debuggable Optimized Binaries'', to appear in Proceedings of CGO 2026.

-We provide the framework source code, made of the entire suite for debug information quality measurements and compiler pipeline tuning, and the scripts and configuration files to run the performance evaluation on SPEC CPU 2017.
+We provide the framework source code, made of the entire test suite for debug information quality measurements and compiler pipeline tuning, and the scripts and configuration files to run the performance evaluation on SPEC CPU 2017.
 We also provide a Docker setup to reproduce our evaluation environment (software-wise).

-### Dependencies
+## Dependencies

 Here, we provide the set of dependencies, both software and hardware, that are required to successfully use DebugTuner.
 Note that software requirements are already satisfied if the docker image provided is used.

-#### Software
+### Software

-DebugTuner mostly uses python, thus it requires `python3` (minimum tested version being `3.8`).
-The only external library used is `pyelftools` (minimum tested version `0.32`).
+DebugTuner mostly uses python, thus it requires `python3` (minimum tested version: `3.8`).
+The only external library used is `pyelftools` (minimum tested version: `0.32`).

 A compiler toolchain is required (both `gcc/gdb` or `clang/lldb` are currently supported).
 The exact compiler versions used in the evaluation are available in the provided docker image (with the `clang` patch for disabling passes included).